ANSSI-FR/SecuML/README.md

 	user=<user>
 	password=<password>

-The MySQL user must have the following permissions: SELECT, INSERT, UPDATE, DELETE, CREATE and DROP.
+The MySQL user must have the following permissions: SELECT, INSERT, UPDATE, DELETE on the database SecuML (which must be created).

 ##### JS and CSS libraries
 The required librairies can be dowloaded with the script `download_libraries`.